daverted/udf/README.md

 ### `validateInput`

 The `validateInput` method takes a the string `rawInput`, representing parameters, and returns a string if the parameters are valid.
 For anomaly functions, this valid string is displayed in the UI.
+The valid string should be a user-friendly description of the validated function.

 ```java
 public static String validateInput(String rawInput) {